Owen Hurcum: Career

 Originally from the London suburb of Harrow, Hurcum studied at Whitmore High School during which time they won the 2013 Harrow Regional Final of Jack Petchey's Speak Out Challenge.
 Hurcum moved to Bangor in 2015 to attend Bangor University to study Archaeology, graduating with a First in 2019.
-They continued their postgraduate studies at Bangor, studying an MA in Celtic Archaeology, graduating from the University in December 2022 with a Distinction.

 In January 2019, Hurcum co-organised a protest against proposed cuts at Bangor University which would have seen up to 60 staff members at risk of losing their jobs and the closure of the university's Department of Chemistry.
 In September 2019, they organised a protest on Bangor High Street against Boris Johnson's prorogation of Parliament ahead of the Brexit withdrawal treaty deadline.
 The prorogation was later found to be unlawful.

 Hurcum was appointed unopposed as deputy mayor in 2019.
 During this time, Hurcum was the target of abuse from the Twitter account of a primary school in Cardiff after they stated that "You are Welsh if you feel Welsh, being born abroad has nothing to do with that."
 The school claimed an individual had gained unauthorised access to their Twitter account and pledged to launch an investigation.

 Hurcum was due to run as a Plaid Cymru candidate in the 2021 Senedd election, being fourth on Plaid's regional list for North Wales, which would have made them Plaid's first ever openly non-binary candidate.
 However, on 3 March 2021, they withdrew from the election and resigned from the party, citing transphobia.
 They continued to sit on Bangor Council as an independent, until January 2022 when they announced they had joined the Breakthrough Party.

 In May 2021, councillors elected Hurcum to the position of Mayor of Bangor City Council for the 2021–22 term, with Plaid Cymru's Gwynant Roberts taking the deputy mayor position.
 On 14 November 2021 Hurcum laid a Remembrance Day wreath at Bangor Cathedral on behalf of the people of the City.
-Hurcum completed this term as Mayor in May 2022 and did not seek re-election to the City Council due to their plan to briefly move away from the area to renovate a boat.
+Hurcum completed this term as Mayor in May 2022 and did not seek re-election to the City Council due to their plan to move to England for at least a year to renovate a boat.

 Hurcum's debut book entitled Don't Ask About my Genitals : An Introductory Manifesto to Trans and Non-Binary Equality was published in May 2022.

+They continued their postgraduate studies at Bangor, studying an MA in Celtic Archaeology, graduating from the University in December 2022 with a Distinction.
+In 2023 they started their PhD at the University of York, focusing on Transgender Archaeology.
+Owen, for their PhD, has been researching Transgender Archaeology, which they define as "the relationship of our discipline to the transgender community, genders outside of the modern settler/West’s dominating binary construct of cisgender man/woman".